General Education

 General Education Course Requirements

-Students must complete 48 units selected from designated General Education categories and courses.
-If you are enrolled in or are considering one of our high-unit majors, such as engineering, computer science, or liberal studies, carefully review the GE changes outlined under Majors with Modifications.
+Students must complete 43 units selected from designated General Education categories and courses.
+If you are enrolled in or are considering one of our high-unit majors, such as engineering or computer science, carefully review the GE changes outlined under Majors with Modifications.

-- Take a minimum of 39 units from Lower-Division courses
+- Take a minimum of 34 units from lower-division courses

-- Three units each with a grade of C- or higher (12 total units):
+- Twelve units, each course with a grade of C- or higher:

-- Social Sciences (D) - American Institution: U.S. Constitution, California State, and Local Government (US-2 and US-3)
+- Social and Behavioral Sciences (4) - American Institution: U.S. Constitution, California State, and Local Government (US-2 and US-3)

 - Take nine units from within a single Upper-Division Pathway: